 I read all three of those verses because often times we just read verse 28.
 “And we know that for those who know God, all things work together for good for those who are called according to his purpose.”
 And we think, “Okay.
 In any circumstance, God is working together for my good.”
-But we often equate that, the picture of my good, with that which makes me happiest or that which is easiest or that which makes the most sense to me, when we know oftentimes there are things we walk through that don’t make us happy and that are really hard for us, and that don’t make any sense to us.
+But we often equate that, the picture of my good, with that which makes me happiest or that which is easiest or that which makes the most sense to me.
+When we know oftentimes there are things we walk through that don’t make us happy and that are really hard for us, and that don’t make any sense to us.

 Romans 8:28 teaches us that God works for our good.
 We are loved by God and are called to follow Him.

 His love for you is greater, higher than you can imagine.
-He loves you, and in the details of what you’re walking through, he is working it together for your good, for your good, and your good is greater intimacy with Jesus, greater understanding of his love for you, greater dependence on and trust in him.
+He loves you, and in the details of what you’re walking through, he is working it together for your good.
+For your good, and your good is greater intimacy with Jesus.
+And greater understanding of his love for you.
+As well as greater dependence on and trust in him.
 Where he will always prove himself faithful to you.
 He’s working this together for more conformity to the image of Jesus.
-Which is where your soul’s deepest delight will be found.
+Which is where your soul will find its deepest delight.

 So help us to trust in you.
-I pray for those who are walking through hard times especially right now, that you would help them to trust in you.
+I pray for those who are walking through hard times especially right now That you would help them to trust in you.
 Help my brothers and sisters to trust in your promise here in Romans 8:28-30.
 Help me when I walk through certain things that I can’t even imagine right now in the future.
 God, help me to cling to Romans 8:28–30, and we pray that you would indeed fulfill your promise to work all these things together for our good and bring us to glory with you.
 We long for that day.
 We long for the ultimate fulfillment of this promise.
 In Jesus’ name we pray, amen.